ChrisBall11/EJ-Populist-Ideology-Policy-and-the-Real-Economy-Walking-the-Stick/README.md

 # READ ME PAPER

-This folder contains all the code and images for reproducing the paper in LaTex.
+This folder contains the code, Bib file and images for reproducing the paper in LaTex.